On the trace fields of hyperbolic Dehn fillings: Bounds for the roots of the Dehn-filling polynomial

 \section{Bounds for the roots of the Dehn-filling polynomial}

 In this section we study the roots of the Dehn-filling polynomial $A_{p,q}(t)$ for sufficiently large $|p|+|q|$.
-Recall the constant $s_A$ from~\eqref{21020203}.
-The next lemma shows that when $p/q>s_A$ with $p$ and $q$ sufficiently large, the roots of $A_{p,q}(t)$ are near the closed unit disk in the complex plane.
+Recall the constant $S_A$ from~\eqref{21020203}.
+The next lemma shows that when $p/q>S_A$ with $p$ and $q$ sufficiently large, the roots of $A_{p,q}(t)$ are near the unit circle in the complex plane.